bgill55/bgill55/README.md

   </a>
 </p>

-<p align="center">I'm an artist passionate about [mention your art style or focus].
+<p align="center">I'm an artist passionate about retro-futuristic style art, full stack web and mobile dev.
 I'm also a dedicated learner, constantly exploring new technologies and creative techniques.</p>

 ## 🎨 Artwork